A Language-Guided Bayesian Optimization for Efficient LoRA Hyperparameter Search: Introduction

-Our framework generalizes beyond LoRA to its variants, including DoRA~\citep{liu2024dora}, rsLoRA~\citep{kalajdzievski2023rank}, and PiSSA~\citep{meng2024pissa}, and is compatible across different model architectures.
-Experimental results demonstrate consistent performance improvements when applying our HPO framework across diverse settings.
-Moreover, our approach proves both more efficient and effective than existing search methods~\citep{oliver2024crafting, tribes2024hyperparameteroptimizationlargelanguage} and alternative optimization strategies~\citep{bergstra2012random, akiba2019optuna, li2018highdimensionalbayesianoptimization}.
-Finally, by analyzing the experimental results, we observe that previously unexplored hyperparameter combinations can also deliver strong performance, offering insights for new guidelines.
+Our framework generalizes beyond LoRA to its variants, including DoRA~\citep{liu2024dora}, rsLoRA~\citep{kalajdzievski2023rank}, and PiSSA~\citep{meng2024pissa}, and is compatible with various model architectures.
+Experimental results show consistent performance improvements when applying our HPO framework across diverse settings.
+Additionally, our approach proves both more efficient and effective than existing search methods~\citep{oliver2024crafting, tribes2024hyperparameteroptimizationlargelanguage} and alternative optimization strategies~\citep{bergstra2012random, akiba2019optuna, li2018highdimensionalbayesianoptimization}.
+Finally, by analyzing the results, we observe that previously unexplored hyperparameter combinations can also lead to strong performance, offering new insights into LoRA hyperparameters.

-In summary, our contributions are as follows: \begin{itemize} \item \textbf{The first framework combining an LLM with BO specialized for LoRA HPO.} We propose an efficient BO-based LoRA HPO framework that integrates domain knowledge into the optimization process by leveraging an LLM.
-This framework enables the selection of appropriate hyperparameters from a vast number of possible combinations. \item \textbf{Improving efficiency of the proposed framework.} We introduce a projection layer and a learnable token to accelerate BO process.
+In summary, our contributions are as follows: \begin{itemize} \item \textbf{The first framework combining an LLM with BO specialized for LoRA HPO.} We propose an efficient BO-based LoRA HPO framework that integrates domain knowledge into the optimization process through an LLM, enabling the selection of appropriate hyperparameters from a vast number of possible combinations. \item \textbf{Improving efficiency of the proposed framework.} We introduce a projection layer and a learnable token to accelerate the BO process.
 We also introduce a proxy training evaluation protocol that significantly reduces computational cost, enabling efficient optimization. \item \textbf{Empirical validation of efficiency and generalizability.} We demonstrate the generalizability of our framework across LoRA variants and model architectures, showing consistent improvements and offering new insights into effective hyperparameter configurations. \end{itemize}